 Using money, understanding about currencies and how they relate to one another in terms of the exchange rate, can make interesting sums with real life problems.
 You do not have to be a great mathematician yourself to do this.
 (The answers can then be checked readily on a currency converter website).

 Working out percentages of figures, such as prices in sales - 25%/50%/75% - of say 5.50 pounds is good, real-life practice.
 As is working out prices: “if one scoop of ice-cream is X, how much would 3 scoops for each of us cost?”

-Younger children enjoy visits to farms, wild-life parks, petshops or zoos.
-(They get almost as much out of a visit to The Welsh Mountain Zoo as they do from an expensive trip to Kruger national Park or the Masai Mara Game Reserve – sorry parents!)
+Younger children enjoy visits to farms, wild-life parks and zoos.
+(They get almost as much out of a simple visit to The Welsh Mountain Zoo as they do from an expensive trip to Kruger National Park or the Masai Mara Game Reserve – sorry parents!).

 Trying out a variety of sports, cycling trips, hiking or scuba diving, bring them untold benefits in teaching them new skills, how to overcome apprehension, how to cope with exhaustion and a myriad others, which will pay great dividends later on.

 Card games, chess, memory games and puzzles all improve concentration and logical thinking.
 Children love quizzes, especially if there is a “prize” - like ice-cream or a movie to be “won.”
 There are many age-appropriate quiz books around for children and you can include a realistic handicap for yourself.

 Visits to the theatre are both memorable and instructive, but joint visits to the cinema are just as good.
 If you are watching a movie that has been adapted from a book, could you perhaps read the books as well and discuss it?